 Consider the value proposition of what we do (“law-ing”) as it relates to price.
+Exactly how does value to price measure up when spoken of in terms of legal advice?

 Every day of our lives we correlate the value of stuff based on the price of the stuff and the alternative option to the stuff.